niklas-may/sanity-generator/README.md

     `,
   },
   queries: {
     // Every property in here will be exported as a GROQ query.
-The function recieves a single argument that is an object with all processed schemas.
-Here you can get the projection with all resolvers applied, and for convinece also the schema name.
+    // The function receives a single argument that is an object with
+    // all processed schemas.
+Here you can get the projection with
+    // all resolvers applied, and for convenience also the schema name.
     getPages: ({ schemas }) => /* groq */ `
         *[_type == "${schemas.page.name}"] {
           ${schemas.page.projection}